SEAN: Even with Yen Press moving a lot of its release dates, this is still a pretty heavy week. Lotsa stuff.

 ANNA: The Gods Lie was so good.
 Looking forward to this.

-MELINDA: Always here for “melancholy.”
+MJ: Always here for “melancholy.”

 ASH: The creator, Kaori Ozaki, is a favorite of mine.